shane-lennon/bamazon/README.md

   <img src="./BAMazon.png" alt="BAMAZON">
 </p>

-Bamazon is not very unlike Amazon, in the sense that it enables consumers to buy a bevy of bitchin products but--
+Bamazon is *not* very unlike Amazon, in the sense that you can use it to but products but unlike Amazon...
 ## BAM!

 It can all be done STRAIGHT FROM THE COMMAND LINE WITH NODE!!
 Never before has such bin-convenience been available!